gilesc/gseconvert/README.md

 First, download GSEs and GPL annotation data from NCBI's FTP servers, as well as GEO metadata by running:

-   `make download`
+    make download

-Alternatively if you've already downloaded some of these, you can symlink data/GSE or data/GPL to flat directories containing GSEs or GPLs, respectively (they can be gzipped).
+Alternatively if you've already downloaded some of these, you can symlink `data/GSE` or `data/GPL` to flat directories containing GSEs or GPLs, respectively (they can be gzipped).

-Now make the matrix of your choice by running:
+Now make the matrix of your choice by running, e.g.:

-    `make $SPECIES`

-where $SPECIES is "Homo sapiens", "Mus musculus", etc., surrounded by quotes.
+    make SPECIES="Homo sapiens"

+being sure to surround the species of interest by quotes.

+## Caveats

+Because of certain shortcuts, this implementation is synchronous -- you cannot make more than one matrix at a time.

 ## License